Ellipse#

 The sigma-clip sigma value.
 The default is 3.0.

-- nclipint, optional
+- n_clipint, optional

 The number of sigma-clip iterations.
 The default is 0, which means sigma-clipping is skipped.

-- integrmode{‘bilinear’, ‘nearest_neighbor’, ‘mean’, ‘median’}, optional
+nclipkeyword is deprecated.
+Usen_clipinstead.- integrmode{‘bilinear’, ‘nearest_neighbor’, ‘mean’, ‘median’}, optional

 The area integration mode.
 The default is ‘bilinear’.